hattwj/rainmaker/README.md

 ## Server Install: ##

-There isnt really anything to install on the server as far as rainmaker is concerned, but you do need to have unison and an openssh-server setup and ready to go.
+There isn't really anything to install on the server as far as rainmaker is concerned, but you do need to have unison and an openssh-server setup and ready to go.
-Server side changes will be supported soon.

 ### Ubuntu ###
 Tested on 12.04 Desktop